 Unprinted patterns suddenly made complete sense to me as I was laying out the pieces for my Pictorial Review 7379.
 It literally was one of those “ah ha” moments when I felt like I was blind doing the few unprinted patterns I had beforehand.
 Although the Pictorial Review patterns were marketed as “printed”, the pattern I used to make my skirt still used the hole-punched method of making darts and such, just like unprinted ones.
 Basic guides for construction are printed directly on the pattern (as a bonus to the simple instructions, I suppose).
 Punched out holes for seam markings eliminate the need for a tracing wheel that might ruin the tissue paper, you just take chalk and fill in the holes as you did on tests when you were in school.
 Punched out pattern hole markings also make it extremely easy to mark the spot with thread, if you choose that method instead.
 Unprinted patterns are not hard – just a different (better, in my opinion) way to do the same things as on today’s patterns.
 I especially enjoy the indented balance marks on vintage patterns such as this – there’s nothing to snip off by mistake.
-See the picture above to see (on the left) the marking method, and (on the right) the pattern laid out, with the center fold towards the bottom of the picture.

 Grading the pattern up just a tad was necessary for the skirt to fit me.
 I spread out the amount I needed to add by placing the pattern 1/4 inch away (not directly on) the fold at the center back and front, plus making a wider seam allowance all the way along on the side seams.
 This method of grading only works when adding small increments.
 I must say, the skirt fits me very well – almost too well, to be exact.
 It seemed like a very close call, in the way of fit, for this project.
 I must say, from my experience, 1930’s patterns (and 20’s, too) do not account for curves in women’s proportions.
 My being a fairly ‘normal’ size by vintage pattern charts, and finding it hard to get a whole lot of shaping in my 30’s makes, I can now completely understand how some people do not know how to wear 30’s styles.
 Old catalogs show tightly shaping, slimming waist and hip girdles were worn to make the figure long and lean – without such items, vintage styles fit differently on a modern figure.
 However, I highly recommend everyone having a try at making the slenderizing, complimentary designs of the 1930’s.
 They possess a simple, classic character.

 My first step to construct this 30’s skirt was to sew on lace hem tape over the raw edges of the side seams.
 Then the side seams get sewn together down to where the pattern indents out.
 Next the outermost edges of the pleat indentation gets sewn together.
 Now the pleat gets opened up and sewn down into a box pleat.
-The left side seam was left open to insert a small — inch zipper.
+The left side seam was left open to insert a small zipper.
 Originally, there were only two small darts, but I made four in the shape of a fan to bring in the waist at the back above the booty.
-My Pictorial Review pattern recommended something simple for the waistband, and I wasn’t sure exactly what to use.
+My Pictorial Review pattern recommended something simple for the waistband, and I wasn’t sure exactly what to use as it was vague.
 I thought about wide bias tape, but that would not have provided support, and might stretch out of shape.
 Thus, I used some wide 1 1/2 inch black grosgrain ribbon from my stash to finish the waistband.
 The ribbon feels so smooth and comfy on my skin!
 I left a longer extension of the ribbon on one side of the waistband to hand sew on a large sliding hook and eye to keep pressure off the top of the zipper, keeping my skirt closed.

 The edges of the side box pleats were top stitched down at the very edge of the folds to keep things in place.
 I’ve done this method before for the pin tucks of my 1937 blouse and it works great to save on loads of ironing time.

-Our little dachshund was needy for attention and loving during our photo shoot of my 30’s black skirt.
+Our little dachshund was needy for attention and extra love during our photo shoot in our backyard of my 30’s black skirt.
 My Flickr page Seam Racer has some successive pictures of our dachsie’s photo bombs, as well as some extra views of the skirt I made.
 The afternoon was one of those perfect temperature days when being in the sun makes you just warm enough to get all sleepy and mellow.
 However, as our dachsie has a thicker dark coat, he is heat sensitive, and was ducking into our nearby peony bush when he wasn’t receiving attention.
 It sure made for some cute pet pictures!